Human Resource Management (B.B.A)

 The “Certified Human Resources Professional Designation” is the only legislated certification for Human Resources Professionals in North America.
 Currently, the HRPA requires the completion of nine subject areas, which are all offered at Trent.
 CHRP, NKE, and NPPA are trademarks of HRPA and used under license.
 Licensing does not equate to program review, approval, or endorsement.

-Graduating students who have fulfilled the requirements for a Bachelor of Business Administration or a joint-major Honours degree in Business Administration may apply for a Specialization in Human Resource Management, if they have successfully completed the following 5.5 credits with a minimum grade of 65% in each and an overall average of at least 70%:
+Graduating students who have fulfilled the requirements for a single major Bachelor of Business Administration or a joint-major Honours degree in Business Administration may add a Specialization in Human Resource Management, if they have successfully completed the following 5.5 credits with a minimum grade of 65% in each and an overall average of at least 70%: